sfc-gh-boconnor/Build-an-AI-Assistant-for-FSI-with-AISQL-and-Snowflake-Intelligence/quickstart.md

 USE DATABASE ACCELERATE_AI_IN_FSI;

-SHOW TABLES IN SCHEMA DEFAULT_SCHEMA;           -- Should see 20+ tables SHOW CORTEX SEARCH SERVICES;                    -- Should see 5 services SHOW SEMANTIC VIEWS IN SCHEMA CORTEX_ANALYST;   -- Should see 2 views SHOW STREAMLITS IN SCHEMA STREAMLIT;            -- Should see STOCKONE_AGENT SHOW NOTEBOOKS IN SCHEMA NOTEBOOKS;             -- Should see 4 notebooks
+SHOW TABLES IN SCHEMA DEFAULT_SCHEMA;           -- Should see 20+ tables SHOW SEMANTIC VIEWS IN SCHEMA CORTEX_ANALYST;   -- Should see 2 views SHOW STREAMLITS IN SCHEMA STREAMLIT;            -- Should see STOCKONE_AGENT SHOW NOTEBOOKS IN SCHEMA NOTEBOOKS;             -- Should see 4-5 notebooks SHOW AGENTS IN SCHEMA SNOWFLAKE_INTELLIGENCE.AGENTS; -- Should see FSI_STOCK_AGENT
 ```

+⚠️ **Note**: Cortex Search Services will appear **after** you run Notebook 4.

 **All set?** ✅ Continue to the next section!